daseinpwt/zoj/README.md

 When we run `create`, a file `solution.md` is automatically generated in the problem folder and you can use `make solution` to generate a corresponding pdf file.

 ### Creating a folder for new problem
-1. In root, `. create {Problem Number}`
+1. In root directory, `./create {Problem Number}`
 2. In the created folder, add your own header files (if any) and solution code to `{Problem Number}.cpp`
 3. `make run`.
 The code (`{Problem Number}.cpp`) will be compiled and executed
+4. If you want to compare the program with some standard solution (the AC code), you need to copy-paste the standard solution into `std.cpp` and write code for generating test data in `make_data.py`.
+After that, you can run `make check` to start the automated checking.
+When a input which yields different outputs is found, the checking will be terminated and you can find the corresponding input and outputs in the folder `check`
-4. `make dist`.
+5. `make dist`.
 A file `{Problem Number}_dist.cpp` will be generated.
 You can use that file for submission
-5. After AC, you might want to write down your solution.
+6. After AC, you might want to write down your solution.
 You can do it in `solution.md` and use both markdown and latex grammars.
 Run `make solution` to generate a corresponding pdf file

 ### C++11
 C++11 features are used in some places.
 It is always safe to compile the programs with '-std=c++11' flag.